Beta Blockers and Exercise: What You Need to Know

 For most heart patients, beta blockers are prescribed to:

-Treat heart failure (chronic, stable) – certain beta blockers help the heart pump more effectively over time.
+• Treat heart failure (chronic, stable) – certain beta blockers help the heart pump more effectively.

-Support conditions like hypertrophic cardiomyopathy or aortic dissection – by slowing the heart rate and reducing strain.
+• Support conditions like hypertrophic cardiomyopathy or aortic dissection – by slowing the heart rate and reducing strain on the arteries.

 Beta blockers aren’t only for the heart.
 Doctors may also prescribe them for: